Playing Rules

 II.
 TEAM COMPOSITION

 1. Players can compete on only one men’s or women’s team, regardless of league classification.
-In addition, players may compete for one co-ed team during the same season.

 2. Four (4) players constitutes a team.
 All players must present their current, valid FSUCard or IMLeagues app at the game site to sign-in to participate.